metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ### 📄 `decompress_v1`

 Decompress an NFT into an uncompressed Metaplex NFT.
 This will cost rent for the token-metadata Metadata and Master Edition accounts that are created.
+Note that Merkle proofs are *not* required for decompression because the leaf (NFT) was already removed from the tree.

 <details>
   <summary>Accounts</summary>